Whether you’re completely new to social media marketing or just need to update your strategy, we’ve got you covered with this step-by-step guide.

 Using SMART goals gives you a foolproof way of ascertaining where your social media strategy is succeeding or failing.

-Effective marketing is impossible without knowing who your target audience is, which social media they prefer, and what they care about.
+Effective marketing is impossible without knowing who your target audience is, which social media platform they prefer, and what they care about.
 The more information you have on your ideal customer, the better equipped you are to create content that they’ll like, engage with and share, and the greater the likelihood that you’ll be able to convert these fans into customers.

 The first step in understanding your ideal customer is to create an ideal customer profile, the point of which is to arrive at your best guess at the kind of person who might most readily convert into a customer.